Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 20.36.12 UTC
+- WIB: Selasa, 30 September 2025 21.28.10 UTC
-- WITA: Selasa, 30 September 2025 21.36.12 UTC
+- WITA: Selasa, 30 September 2025 22.28.10 UTC
-- WIT: Selasa, 30 September 2025 22.36.12 UTC
+- WIT: Selasa, 30 September 2025 23.28.10 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology